The New Situationists

 Talks: Howard Besser, Chris Carlsson, Ken Knabb, Stephen Perkins, Konrad Steiner, Kal Spelletich, Eddie Yuen, and V. Vale

 The New Situationists Podcast: Isaac Cronin on The Brilliant.
 The Brilliant podcast is a way to have a deeper conversations than allowed in the text boxes of websites.

 Special Screenings: Guy Debord, Keith J. Sanborn, and Craig Baldwin (co-presented in partnership with Black Hole Cinematheque and Canyon Cinema.)

 Reading Room: Videos, archival materials, books, pamphlets, flyers and print-outs.
-Special selection of Situationists books and pamphlets by Little Black Cart Press.
+Special selection of books and pamphlets for sale by Little Black Cart.

-Workshops & Tours: We Know You are There by bivoulab (Archimedia,) Derive App & Action by Eduardo Cachucho & Babak Fakhamzadeh, and New Situationists: A Guided Exhibition Audio Tour by Benj Gerdes & Jennifer Hayashida.
+Special Events: We Know You are There by bivoulab (Archimedia) and Derive App & Action by Eduardo Cachucho & Babak Fakhamzadeh.

 Curators/Provocateurs: Natalia Ivanova Mount & Sarah Lockhart

-Major Contributors of Archival Materials/Exhibition Collaborators: Chris Carlsson, Isaac Cronin, John Law, Scott MacLeod.
+Major Contributors of Archival Materials/Exhibition Collaborators: Chris Carlsson, Isaac Cronin, Ken Knabb, John Law, Scott MacLeod, and Mehdi El Hajoui.
 THANK YOU!
-Also, THANK YOU to Craig Baldwin for his solid advise, always.